 You’ll also need to delete any saved credit card information on your phone and laptop so you’re not tempted to make quick-click purchases.
-Obviously keeping your debt on track is most important, but if self-control isn’t an issue, then you’re probably better off keeping your current accounts open.
+Obviously keeping your debt on track is most important.
+However, if self-control isn’t an issue, then you’re probably better off keeping your current accounts open.

-Although there are five separate categories affecting your credit score, they actually overlap in a number of ways.
+Although there are five separate categories, they actually overlap in a number of ways.
 Here’s how they break down:

 - Payment History (35%)

 - Length of Credit History (15%)